Beita1989/Blue-team-wazuh-soc-lab/README.md

   - > Note: Screenshots in this repository are illustrative (mock).
     > Real evidence is provided via logs, configs, and reproducible steps under `/docs/` and `/configs/`.
+    >
+    > This lab is designed to be reproducible on a small VM stack (1 Wazuh manager + 1 Windows endpoint).

 ![Wazuh lab evidence mock](docs/capturas/evidence-wazuh.png)